The Office (American TV series) season 7: Cast

 Many characters portrayed by The Office cast are based on the British version of the show.
-While these characters normally have the same attitude and perceptions as their British counterparts, the roles have been redesigned to better fit the American show.
-The show is known for its generally large cast size, with many of its actors and actresses known particularly for their improvisational work.
+While these characters usually have the same attitude and perceptions as their British counterparts, the roles have been redesigned to fit the American show better.
+The show is known for its generally large cast size, with many actors and actresses known particularly for their improvisational work.